vectordotdev/vector/website/content/en/docs/about/under-the-hood/guarantees.md

     max_size = 104900000 # 100MiB
 ```

-Refer to each [sink's](/docs/reference/configuration/sinks) documentation for further guidance on its buffer options.
+Refer to each [sink's][sinks] documentation for further guidance on its buffer options.

+[sinks]: /docs/reference/configuration/sinks
 {{< /warning >}}

 ### Best effort